Flag of Indiana

-The flag of Indiana was designed by Paul Hadley and officially adopted by the state of Indiana on May 11, 1917.
-It was the state's first official flag and has remained unchanged since then except for the creation of a statute to standardize the production of the flag.
+The current flag of Indiana was designed by Paul Hadley and officially adopted by the U.S. state of Indiana on May 31, 1917.

+It is the state's third official flag and has remained unchanged except for the creation of a statute to standardize the production of the flag in 1955.
+Prior to 1955, it was referred to as the state's official banner.